Technology Coordinator, 2015-2017

 Blending Learning without Video Conferencing

 I have found success with developing blended learning professional development opportunities for Kirkwood Community College faculty.
-Our department (KCELT) has found that, during the academic year, it is difficult to get a group of faculty together in the same place at the same time.
+My former department (KCELT) discovered that it was difficult to get a group of faculty together in the same place at the same time during the academic year.
 To remedy this, I developed a blended learning model that begins with an online component mainly for the purpose of forming and maintaining a discussion forum.
 Throughout a semester, I collaborate with the faculty to determine a time and place for three face-to-face meetings.
 This has shown to be more convenient for the faculty, and it provides me the opportunity to learn more about the Kirkwood Community College campuses and regional centers in the seven counties in Eastern Iowa that it serves.

 The best working blended learning model starts with an online discussion forum for introductions, discussing our expectations for the course, and setting up a time and place for our first face-to-face meeting.
 The next four weeks have two or three online discussion forums with two face-to-face meetings occurring within the same time frame.
 The last week is reserved for a final face-to-face meeting for final reflection, which includes formal and informal evaluations of the course and the experience as a whole.
 This model has shown to have a higher success rate with retaining interested faculty throughout the duration of the course.